MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/private-link-security.md

 If you set up private DNS zones for Azure Arc-enabled servers and Guest Configuration when creating the private endpoint, your on-premises machines or servers need to be able to forward DNS queries to the built-in Azure DNS servers to resolve the private endpoint addresses correctly.
 You need a DNS forwarder in Azure (either a purpose-built VM or an Azure Firewall instance with DNS proxy enabled), after which you can configure your on-premises DNS server to forward queries to Azure to resolve private endpoint IP addresses.

-The private endpoint documentation provides guidance for configuring [on-premises workloads using a DNS forwarder](/azure/private-link/private-endpoint-dns-integration#on-premises-workloads-using-a-dns-forwarder).
+For more information, see [Azure Private Resolver with on-premises DNS forwarder](/azure/private-link/private-endpoint-dns-integration#on-premises-workloads-using-a-dns-forwarder).

 ### Manual DNS server configuration

 If you opted out of using Azure private DNS zones during private endpoint creation, you will need to create the required DNS records in your on-premises DNS server.

-1. Go to the Azure portal.

-1. Navigate to the private endpoint resource associated with your virtual network and private link scope.
+1. In the Azure portal, navigate to the private endpoint resource associated with your virtual network and private link scope.

-1. From the left-hand pane, select **DNS configuration** to see a list of the DNS records and corresponding IP addresses you'll need to set up on your DNS server.
+1. From the service menu, under **Settings**, select **DNS configuration** to see a list of the DNS records and corresponding IP addresses that you need to set up on your DNS server.
 The FQDNs and IP addresses will change based on the region you selected for your private endpoint and the available IP addresses in your subnet.

 1. Follow the guidance from your DNS server vendor to add the necessary DNS zones and A records to match the table in the portal.
 Ensure that you select a DNS server that is appropriately scoped for your network.
 Every machine or server that uses this DNS server now resolves the private endpoint IP addresses and must be associated with the Azure Arc Private Link Scope, or the connection will be refused.